 The amount of milk a mother makes depends on how much milk her baby needs.
 The more milk your baby takes, the more milk you will make.
 Rest assured that nearly every mother makes just the right amount at just the right time to satisfy her baby’s needs.

 Mothers are often surprised to see how quickly their milk supply increases during the first 3–5 days after birth.
 What may seem like a small amount of milk at first turns out to be exactly what newborn babies need.
-Frequent feedings (at least eight feedings in each 24-hour period) ensure that a mother’s milk supply increases to match the needs of her growing baby.
+Frequent feedings (at least eight to twelve feedings in each 24-hour period) ensure that a mother’s milk supply increases to match the needs of her growing baby.

 Most newborns are quiet but alert for the first hour or two after birth.
 This gives moms and babies a chance to practice what will be a most important skill—breastfeeding.